 How can you create the most effective fall prevention program?

-Evaluation of each senior’s situation and environment is key.
+Evaluation of each senior’s situation and environment is key for effectively knowing how to help prevent falls in elderly patients.
 By observing resident body mechanics and behaviors, you can determine which elderly fall prevention products, technology and room design updates are most appropriate for each individualized care plan.

 For additional information on selecting fall prevention and management products, contact your account manager today at 1-800-634-7328 or fill out this form.